Predisposition Criminal Process

 Pretrial Risk Assessment Study

-Research: The Public Safety Assessment-Decision Making Framework (PSA-DMF) System is a risk assessment instrument and decision-making framework designed to provide an accurate tool to distinguish criminal defendants according to the risk that they will engage in future misconduct.
+The Setting: The Public Safety Assessment-Decision Making Framework (PSA-DMF) System is a risk assessment instrument and decision-making framework designed to provide an accurate tool to distinguish criminal defendants according to the risk that they will engage in future misconduct.
 Jurisdictions across the United States have begun to implement the PSA-DMF System at the initial release/detention hearing at the start of a criminal case.

 The A2J Lab will evaluate the effects of the Public Safety Assessment-Decision Making Framework (PSA-DMF) System report in several jurisdictions across the country.
 The purpose of the study is to evaluate the impact of the report, which eliminates the need for arrestee interviews, on several factors, including new criminal activity, the number of days individuals spend incarcerated pretrial; and racial and gender fairness.
 (Visit the Open Science Framework page about this study for more information.)